An Unauthorized Biopic Of Silvio Berlusconi, Already Stranger Than Fiction

 In Sorrentino's version of the story, the fictionalized Berlusconi doesn't appear on screen for almost an hour as the film introduces the sycophants, loyalists and gatekeepers who helped build his cult.
 Loro is Italian for "them"; the film is as much about those who made Berlusconi possible as it is about the man himself.

-Ruth Ben-Ghiat, a historian of fascism and Italy at New York University, says that Silvio Berlusconi showed how the collision of entertainment culture and political power can fray democratic norms.
+Ruth Ben-Ghiat, a historian of fascism and Italy at New York University, says Silvio Berlusconi showed how the collision of entertainment culture and political power can fray democratic norms.

 "One of the things he did was to create continual moments of outrage to capture the news cycle," Ben-Ghiat says.
 "He was extremely expert in knowing what was going to spike ratings so he changed what politics in the news was made of."
 She says Berlusconi's rule "proved very challenging for Italian democracy because Berlusconi showed that you could completely monopolize political discourse, and the Italian center-left didn't know how to respond to him on that terrain, or to respond to his huge corruption and his refusal to divest his conflicts of interests."

-Filmmaker Paolo Sorrentino says the left also failed to understand how to respond to his image-making and big-screen persona.
+Sorrentino says the left also failed to understand how to respond to his image-making and big-screen persona.
 By satirizing and mocking his excesses as pathetic and ridiculous, his critics only further strengthened his position, the filmmaker says.

 "These attacks were counterproductive, because people often sympathize with individuals who are attacked and portrayed as pathetic," Sorrentino says.
 "So what we did is portray lesser-known emotional dimensions."